SamGFrendo/Woody/readme.md

 10x10=1.609s
 We can see that it does start to negatively impact the speed at which we can iterate through the different combinations.
 I don't think we need to start to worry just yet - but as we add more and more function I could see this getter very slow.

+I think this is probably a dumb way of doing things - we can just moved between a live and shadow board... resetting to the previous state in this way

+8. Finally got auto_ProcessBlockVirtual() working with the help of Andy B. The trick was to call all of the functions within the final loop of the next loop.
+It's easy when you know how.

 *************************************************************************************************

 to do...

-1. Use brain.js to place the blocks on the virtual board - add details to the array regarding the count of the cells on the board
+- Use brain.js to place the blocks on the virtual board - add details to the array regarding the count of the cells on the board

-- I need to change processBlockVirtual - so that it doesn't just get called on click - It should get called by automaticProcessBlockVirtual

 - I will need to display the 'answer' that the brain comes up with, after it has been determined

+- I had a lot of trouble logging the array as it got processed.
+I finally cracked this by using JSON.stringify.
+I need to learn more about how arrays function in js.
+I think I was running in to trouble, as it was only processing/returning the final iteration of the array.
+Arrays are mutable?
+Something like this perhaps... need to research.

+- I'm currently having a crack at getting JSON.parse and JSON.stringify to play nicely together

 Adding the count of marked cells to an array seems to be very quick when I do it virtually